richardgill/issue-template-check/docs/getting-started/workflow.md

 ## Branching your database

-With the Github and Vercel or Netlify integrations installed, you can now follow a typical code-based PR workflow to migrate your database through code and provide previews during PRs.
+With the GitHub and Vercel or Netlify integrations installed, you can now follow a typical code-based PR workflow to migrate your database through code and provide previews during PRs.
 At a summary level, you'll find yourself performing the following workflow loop to branch, review and merge your changes.
 We'll go through each step individually.

 1. Create and checkout a new code branch with `git branch my_feature` for your feature.
-2. Create a new Xata branch with `xata branch my_feature`, then update your `.env` file to point to the `my_feature` branch.
+1. Create a new Xata branch with `xata branch my_feature`, then update your `.env` file to point to the `my_feature` branch.
-3. Perform a `xata pull my_feature` command in your local project to pull in the changes, generating the necessary `client` and `migration` code files.
+1. Perform a `xata pull my_feature` command in your local project to pull in the changes, generating the necessary `client` and `migration` code files.
-4. Continue to edit your code and database as needed
+1. Continue to edit your code and database as needed
-5. Commit the migration files (along with any other code) and create a new GitHub PR.
+1. Commit the migration files (along with any other code) and create a new GitHub PR.
-6. The Xata App will add a comment to your PR with a health check of your migration.
+1. The Xata App will add a comment to your PR with a health check of your migration.
 It will also generate a `preview-my_feature` branch with data copied from your source branch.
-7. If Netlify or Vercel is also present in that repository, the deployment previews for your application will use the Xata `preview-my_feature` as the source for those previews.
+1. If Netlify or Vercel is also present in that repository, the deployment previews for your application will use the Xata `preview-my_feature` as the source for those previews.
-8. On merge of the PR, Xata will perform an automatic migration, applying your branch schema to your target branch.
+1. On merge of the PR, Xata will perform an automatic migration, applying your branch schema to your target branch.

-### Create a new git branch
+### Create a new Git branch

-Similar to a project without Xata, you'll want to start your project off by creating a new git branch for your changes.
+Similar to a project without Xata, you'll want to start your project off by creating a new Git branch for your changes.
 Let's assume a new feature called `my_feature` that we're branching from `main`.

 ```bash
 git branch my_feature